Fresh Local Produce, Meats, Eggs, and Artisanal Foods

 Our Local Promise To You

-All items sold by vendors at the Broad Ripple Farmers Market are grown, raised or produced in Indiana.
-Exceptions exist for items not available in Indiana such as salmon.
+All food items sold by vendors at the Broad Ripple Farmers Market are grown, raised or produced locally.
+Exceptions are made for specialty products not available locally such as salmon.

 - All produce, meat, and poultry is raised by the farmer present at the Market.
 (A few exceptions may be approved by the Market).
 We prioritize products which are grown or raised using environmentally responsible, sustainable, and humane methods.

-- All of our farmers use organic (chemical-free) growing practices.
+- All of our farmers use organic growing practices.
+The Norman Mullet Farm and Christopher Farm are certified organic.

 LATEST NEWS FROM THE MARKET